okfn/infra/vars/README.md

-This directory holds all variable definitions that may need to be shared across all or groups of hosts
+This directory holds all variable definitions that may need to be shared across all/groups/host